fabriguespe/xmtp-thirdweb-js/README.md

 ### Demo App

-In this repo you will find how to implement these concepts in a simple chat app.
+This repository demonstrates the implementation of these concepts within a simple chat app.

 [GitHub repo](https://github.com/fabriguespe/xmtp-thirdweb-js) | [View Live Code](.)

-#### What we will learn:
+#### Learning Objectives:
-- Set up Thirwallet ConnectWallet button
+- Setting up the ConnectWallet button
-- Sign in with XMTP
+- Signing in with XMTP
-- Load conversation
+- Loading a conversation
-- Send message
+- Sending a message
-- Send remote attachment
+- Sending a remote attachment
-- Receive attachments
+- Receiving attachments

 ### Getting Started
-To get started we'll first create and configure the Next.js application.
+The first step involves creating and configuring the Next.js application.

-To generate a new Next.js app, run the following command from your terminal:
+To generate a new Next.js app, execute the following command in your terminal:

 ```tsx
 npx create-next-app xmtp-thirdweb